petrica/game-and-watch-retro-go-romscraper/README.md

 node romscraper.js https://romsemulation.com/roms/nintendo/super-mario-bros-europe
 ```

-This will automatically download the ROM and the artwork under `roms\nes` folder.
+This will automatically download the ROM and the artwork under `roms/nes` folder.

 ## Supported Emulators